 What is workplace favouritism?

 Favouritism in the workplace occurs when an individual, usually a manager, treats one employee more favourably than the others for reasons unrelated to performance.
 Broadly speaking, there are two types of favouritism that employers and managers are often guilty of:

 - Giving one employee perks and privileges that others don’t get; and/or

 - Letting a particular employee get away with things that others wouldn’t get away with.

-Whether such treatment is deliberate or not, failing to take an evenhanded approach to employee matters has the potential to destabilise your team by creating hostility and setting dangerous precedents about acceptable behaviour.
+Whether such treatment is deliberate or not, failing to take an even-handed approach to employee matters has the potential to destabilise your team by creating hostility and setting dangerous precedents about acceptable behaviour.

-Promotion, perks and other privileges
+Promotions, perks and other priviliges

 In truth, it can be difficult to disguise the fact that you prefer one individual to another.
 Often, the way managers interact with different employees day to day can speak volumes about who is the favourite; perhaps they are more flexible with them when they need time off, allow them to pick their own shifts, select them to help you with tasks, or simply laugh at their jokes more.
 In many cases, this isn’t a conscious choice, but these small acts of favouritism will almost certainly be picked up by other members of staff, and it’s important to be mindful of how this might come across.

 But is this sort of unequal treatment illegal?
 The answer is, in some cases.
 The law doesn’t prohibit poor management practices or general unfairness, and favouring one employee over another based on their personality, work ethic, or even connection to you (if they are a relative or a friend of a friend) isn’t illegal.
 However, favouritism may be illegal if it takes the form of discrimination, harassment, or other mistreatment that violates the law.